PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/sources/README.md

 ## Add a timer to run on a schedule

-As the final step of this walkthrough, we'll update our component to check for new issues every 15 minutes.
+As the final step of this walk-through, we'll update our component to check for new issues every 15 minutes.
 To do that, we'll add a timer prop.

 ```javascript
 timer: {